 A. Health in All Policies (HiAP)

-The EU’s HiAP approach, formulated in 2006 and codified in Articles 9 and 168(1) TFEU and Article 35 of the Charter, responds to the cross-sectoral nature of public health issues and aims to integrate health aspects into all relevant policies to improve people’s health and health equity.
-For example, the ‘Farm to Fork’ strategy contributes to the production of, not only sustainable, but also healthier food; the zero pollution action plan creates a cleaner and also healthier living space; the EU4Health programme (2021-2027), together with other funds and programmes, helps address health issues from multiple perspectives.
-Several policies aim to prevent the damaging health effects from climate change, such as the increasing number of deaths due to heatwaves and natural disasters, changing patterns of infection for water-borne diseases, and diseases transmitted by insects, snails or other cold-blooded animals.
+The EU’s HiAP approach, formulated in 2006 and codified in Articles 9 and 168(1) TFEU and Article 35 of the Charter, addresses the cross-sectoral nature of public health issues and aims to integrate health aspects into all relevant policies to improve people’s health and health equity.
+For example, the ‘Farm to Fork’ strategy contributes to the production of, not only sustainable, but also healthier food; the zero pollution action plan seeks to create a cleaner and healthier living environment; the EU4Health programme (2021-2027), together with other funds and programmes, helps address health issues from multiple perspectives.
+Several policies aim to prevent the harmful health effects of climate change, such as the increasing number of deaths due to heatwaves and natural disasters, changing patterns of infection in water-borne diseases, and diseases transmitted by insects, snails or other cold-blooded animals.

 B. Disease prevention and health promotion